autarch/blog.urth.org/content/posts/2011-04-04-building-a-better-form-library.md

 ## Comments

 **Robert 'phaylon' Sedlacek, on 2011-04-04 16:41, said:**
-I'm also trying to find a good way to solve this problem in ReUI (<a href="https://github.com/phaylon/ReUI" rel="nofollow ugc">https://github.com/phaylon/ReUI</a>).
+I'm also trying to find a good way to solve this problem in ReUI (<https://github.com/phaylon/ReUI>).
 The way I've gone is to have a UI widget tree (usually of the fully page, but it could be the form alone).
 Validation happens as an event.
 The forms capture the events and passes a result-collecting subevent on to it's children.
 Fields can populate results or errors, and decide if and how the events should be passed on.
 The validation result is then used when the tree is rendered to display errors.
 Form actions can happen via success callbacks or by extending an action object (e.g. a Submit button) with a certain role (e.g. a (not-yet-implemented) DBIC::Create).

 **Sebastian Willert, on 2011-04-04 18:15, said:**
 I love this concept.
 It has everything I love about Data::FormValidator (or better: lacks everything I hate about the competitors) and combines it with a nice helping of Modern Perl goodness.
 If Chloro will also support or enable a concise way to programmatically create form classes (e.g. take base form A and merge in these fields and rules), it might finally be the one form library to pry DFV from my warm, living hands ;)